Serve your Resposive Declaration

 - 9 court days before your court date.

-A court day is a day the court is open (Monday through Friday, except court holidays).
+A court day is a day the court is open (Monday through Friday, except court holidays (opens in a new tab)).

 If your server is mailing the papers, they should mail them at least 5 days before the deadline to ensure that the person receives the papers on-time.